Install

 But don’t worry – those Customers will get created with their basic details and addresses from the Order data.

-Notice the “Format” should say “WordPress / WooCommerce API” – that way you know that it is recognized and connected to your WooCommerce API.
+The “Format” should say “WordPress / WooCommerce API” – that way you know that it is recognized and connected to your WooCommerce API.

 Then scroll down to the “Options” and select the “Dry Run” option.
-This will only convert the data from your WooCommerce shop to Matrixify template, without importing it just yet.
+This will only convert the data from your WordPress shop to Matrixify template, without importing it just yet.
 It will give you a chance to then take a look at the converted data – check that everything is as you need, clean up your data before importing, and make any needed adjustments.

 Doing a Dry Run is an optional thing – technically you could just run the Import without the Dry Run, and then look at the imported data directly in your Shopify Admin.